TISM: 1991–1998: Rise to fame, Machiavelli and the Four Seasons and www.tism.wanker.com

-In mid-1991, TISM signed with independent record label Shock Records and re-issued Great Truckin' Songs of the Renaissance, as well as the EP Gentlemen, Start Your Egos 1991; a compilation of tracks previously unavailable on CD.
+In mid-1991, TISM signed with independent record label Shock Records and re-issued Great Truckin' Songs of the Renaissance, as well as the EP Gentlemen, Start Your Egos; a compilation of tracks previously unavailable on CD.
 TISM, with producer Tony Cohen, released the EP Beasts of Suburban in 1992.
 A new guitarist, Tony Coitus (later Tokin' Blackman) joined the group onstage for the first time on 23 January 1992.
-Two new backing dancers also joined, inheriting their stage names from their predecessors.
+Les Miserables and Jon St. Peenis left following the Beasts of Suburban tour, replaced by two new dancers who inherited their stage names.

-The 1993 EP, Australia The Lucky Cunt was the group's most controversial release to date.
+The 1993 EP, Australia the Lucky Cunt was the group's most controversial release to date.
 Courts issued an injunction order of the CD when the Ken Done Society threatened legal action over the artwork, which parodied Done's signature style and depicted a koala sucking a syringe.
-The matter was settled for an undisclosed amount of money "fairly close to the amount that Radiohead spends on buying friends", and the EP was re-released with a new cover graphic and title: Censored Due To Legal Advice.
+The matter was settled for an undisclosed amount of money "fairly close to the amount that Radiohead spends on buying friends", and the EP was re-released with a new cover graphic and title: Censored Due to Legal Advice.
 During 1994, TISM sometimes played under the names "The Frank Vitkovic Jazz Quartet", "Machiavelli and the Four Seasons" (which would later be used as an album title) and "Late for Breakfast".

 TISM's third album, 1995's Machiavelli and the Four Seasons, was their biggest success; a shift from alternative rock to synth-driven techno and dance, which retained the band's usual vocal melodies and loud guitars.
 Three of its singles reached Triple J's Hottest 100, two of them in the top 10 in 1995.
 The album was certified gold and won the ARIA Award for Best Independent Release.
 Success exposed TISM to mainstream Australian radio and television, most of which was perplexed by the band's guerrilla approach to interviews and lack of interest in the music industry.